xcart/xcart-docs/_pages/kb_en/general_setup/admin/overview.md

 ![first-stats-page.png]({{site.baseurl}}/attachments/ref_2DXFvdbo/first-stats-page.png)

-X-Cart Admin Home page shows information about orders awaiting processing, bestseller products and products low in stock, as well as your store’s recent sales stats and X-Cart community news.
+X-Cart Admin Home page shows information about orders awaiting processing, bestseller products and products with low stock, as well as your store’s recent sales stats and X-Cart community news.
 Right after the software installation, the Admin Home page also provides the {% link "X-Cart Quickstart Onboarding Wizard" ref_5xTo5Gmg %} that is aimed to help a store admin with the initial store setup.

 To return to the Home page from any other page of the Admin area, click on the store logo icon in the left-hand side of the header panel.